EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Related Work

-However, these methods still lack a fair and detailed benchmark to evaluate the advantages of each method.
-For example, they only evaluate the performance using FVD~\cite{fvd}~(LVDM~\cite{lvdm}, MagicVideo~\cite{magicvideo}, Align Your Latent~\cite{alignlatent}), IS~\cite{is}~(Align Your Latent~\cite{alignlatent}), CLIP similarity~\cite{clip}~(Gen1~\cite{gen1}, Imagen Video~\cite{imagenvideo}, Make-A-Video~\cite{makeavideo}), or user studies to show the performance level.
-These metrics might only perform well on previous in-domain text-to-image generation methods but ignore the alignment of input text, the motion quality, and the temporal consistency, which are also important for T2V generation.
+However, a fair and detailed benchmark for evaluating these methods is still lacking.
+Existing metrics like FVD~\cite{fvd}, IS~\cite{is}, and CLIP similarity~\cite{clip} may perform well on previous in-domain T2I generation methods but do not adequately assess alignment with input text, motion quality, and temporal consistency, which are crucial for T2V.